skramm/cpphtmltags/docs/dev_info.md

 The generated content is build by the bash scripts `build.sh` (and 2 others).
 It takes as input the html reference material that is located in the files located in the `ref` subfolder:
-- `global_attribs.ref` holds the list of global attributes (the one that can be used with any html element).
+- `global_attribs.ref`:  holds the list of global attributes (the one that can be used with any html element).
-- `bool_attribs.ref` holds the list of boolean attributes (attributes that have no value, see [manual](manual.md#boolean-attributes)).
+- `bool_attribs.ref`: holds the list of boolean attributes (attributes that have no value, see [manual](manual.md#boolean-attributes)).
-- `valid_attribs.ref` holds the list of authorized tags for a given attribute, in the form `attrib:tag1,tag2,tag3`.
+- `valid_attribs.ref`: holds the list of authorized tags for a given attribute, in the form `attrib:tag1,tag2,tag3`.
 It is used along with `global_attribs.ref` to generate a file holding all the attributes, that is used to generate the code.
-- `tag_content.ref` :processed by script `bcontent.sh`, will generate the class httag::priv::AllowedContentMap
+- `tag_content.ref`: processed by script `bcontent.sh`, will generate the class httag::priv::AllowedContentMap
-- `element_cat.ref` :processed by script `bcat.sh`, will generate
+- `element_cat.ref`: processed by script `bcat.sh`, will generate

 See <a href="../supported.html">supported tags</a> (page available only on locally-build doc pages).